jpwatts/asyncio-pytexas-2014/README.md

 ### Asynchronous with process pool

 Unlike I/O-bound tasks, there's no benefit to converting CPU-bound tasks (e.g. number crunching or image conversion) to be non-blocking coroutines.
-Instead, you should keep your existing blocking functions intact, but run them in a processes pool.
+Instead, you should keep your existing blocking functions intact, but run them in a process pool.

-    $ python -m examples.server_async2_process
+    $ python -m examples.server_async2_executor_process

 ## Testing the examples